Brazil's Rousseff races to contain Congress revolt over austerity

 "This is very serious for Rousseff," said political analyst Gabriel Petrus of Brasilia-based consultancy Barral M Jorge Associates.
 "It looks as if there is no political stability on top of the economic crisis."

-The economic impact of the congressional manoeuvre late on Tuesday was unclear, but it was a sign of how fallout from the scandal at Petroleo Brasileiro SA (PETR4.SA), as Petrobras is formally known, threatens Rousseff's agenda and could increase the threat of a recession this year.
+The economic impact of the congressional maneuver late on Tuesday was unclear, but it was a sign of how fallout from the scandal at Petroleo Brasileiro SA, as Petrobras is formally known, threatens Rousseff's agenda and could increase the threat of a recession this year.

 Rousseff vowed to improve communication with allies before sending more belt-tightening measures to Congress, said lawmakers who met with her.
 If Congress blocks them, the government will have to make deeper spending cuts elsewhere to meet its fiscal savings target of 1.2 percent of gross domestic product this year, her minister for congressional ties, Pepe Vargas, told reporters.